Lead Opinion

 Anderson’s testimony is also critical as it relates to premeditation.
 The State heavily relied on Anderson’s testimony to support its theory of premeditation.
 Anderson testified at trial that he heard two shots in rapid succession and then a pause of approximately ten to thirty seconds followed by the third gunshot.
 In his closing argument, the State’s Attorney emphasized to the jury that Anderson testified that there was a pause between the second and third shots:

-Well, let's remember what Eddie Anderson said.
+Well, let’s remember what Eddie Anderson said.
 He heard three shots.
 He heard bang, bang, a pause and then bang.
 [Ware] shot through the finger, he shot to the chest and he leaned over and put the fatal bullet in her head.
-Bang, bang, a pausethe deliberation, the thoughtand the execution.
+Bang, bang, a pause—the deliberation, the thought—and the execution.

-[Anderson's testimony] is not concocted.
+[Anderson’s testimony] is not concocted.
 You know that.
 And what does he got to gain?
-There's no indication of any promises or inducements or his getting out of jail or ...
-Nothing's happening here.
-I mean, why would he put himself in jeopardy in an institution to come in here and make a up a lie for no reason? *716 In Reutter, 888 F.2d at 582, discussed supra, the prosecutor made a similar statement in closing arguments when in fact the government had failed to disclose that the key prosecution witness, Trygstad, currently had a pending application for commutation of sentence.
-The court wrote:
+There’s no indication of any promises or inducements or his getting out of jail or ...
+Nothing’s happening here.
+I mean, why would he put himself in jeopardy in an institution to come in here and make a up a lie for no reason?

-The materiality of the non-disclosed information becomes even more apparent in light of the prosecutor's closing remarks, which capitalized on defense counsel's ignorance by arguing to the jury that Trygstad had no possible reason to be untruthful in his testimony because he had already been sentenced and therefore had "nothing he could gain" from cooperating with the State.
-Although we would have less problem with these remarks if the state had disclosed to the defense the fact of Trygstad's impending commutation hearing, in the circumstances of this case the remarks can be regarded only as misleading and highly improper.
+The materiality of the non-disclosed information becomes even more apparent in light of the prosecutor’s closing remarks, which capitalized on defense counsel’s ignorance by arguing to the jury that Trygstad had no possible reason to be untruthful in his testimony because he had already been sentenced and therefore had “nothing he could gain” from cooperating with the State.
+Although we would have less problem with these remarks if the state had disclosed to the defense the fact of Trygstad’s impending commutation hearing, in the cir*54 cumstances of this case the remarks can be regarded only as misleading and highly improper.

 Taken together, the potential impact on cross-examination of the nondisclosed information is sufficient to undermine confidence in the outcome of the proceeding under these circumstances.
-See Kyles, 514 U.S. at 434, 115 S. Ct. at 1566; Bagley, 473 U.S. at 682, 105 S. Ct. at 3383.
-Accordingly, we find that a new trial is warranted.
+See Kyles,

 III.